 That means going from all-day syncs to asynchronous-by-default.

-Asynchronous work is what you’ll learn about in our upcoming Zoomtopia session, Distributed, Not Disjointed.
+In our recent Zoomtopia session, Distributed, Not Disjointed.
 Making Effectiveness Your New Superpower, we dove into asynchrnous work.
 Sure, people’s hours require some overlap in order to get synchronized work done.
 But in an async workplace built on cloud tools, employees can still offer feedback, make edits to projects, and move work forward—on their own timeline.
 Here are some of the highlights from our Zoomtopia session:

 So instead of keeping that standing Monday morning check-in, let everyone update a shared document on their own terms, especially when the details don’t have to be discussed in real-time.